octobercms/october/.github/CONTRIBUTING.md

 Thank you for your contributions!

-### Testing Pull Requests

-All the admin's working on October CMS are volunteers and have a limited amount of time to spend maintaining this repo.

-To help speed things up, it would be most appreciated if the October CMS community could test some pull requests.

-**Note**: It's probably best to try this out on a fresh copy of October to avoid any possible errors.

-Here's the steps you can take to test a pull request - you'll need to run these through CLI:

-In this example let's say a user called `qwerty123` has created a pull request `4509`.

-1. Check out a copy of the October CMS repo to a folder that you can view on the web: git clone `git@github.com:octobercms/october.git` (this will add the files into a folder called `october`.

-2. Then, you will want to checkout **@qwerty123**'s changes in a branch: `git fetch origin pull/4509/head:pr-4509`.
-This will pull their changes into a branch called `pr-4509`.
-You will then need to checkout the branch: `git checkout pr-4509`

-3. Then, go into the folder and get the Composer dependencies: `composer update`

-4. Next, run `php artisan october:env` to create a `.env` file in your folder.
-This will contain the configuration values for the database and site.

-5. Once you've populated that file with your database and site details, run `php artisan october:up` to install the necessary database tables.

-At this point, you should have a working copy of the pull request ready to test.

-### Branch conflicts

-Your local `develop` branch is probably out of sync with the `develop` branch in October.

-You can first try doing this: `$ git merge develop` or `$ git merge origin/develop`

-However, if you added the October repo as `upstream`, you would need to do `git merge upstream/develop` instead.

 #### Best practices

-It is ideal to keep your development branch or fork synchronised with the core October `develop` branch when submitting pull requests, as this minimises the possibility of merge conflicts.
+It is ideal to keep your development branch or fork synchronised with the core October `develop` branch when submitting Pull Requests, as this minimises the possibility of merge conflicts.

-To keep in sync with October, add the core October repository as a Git remote (ie. `upstream`) and pull changes from the October repository into your local `develop` branch:
+To keep in sync with October, add the core October repository as a Git remote (ie. `upstream`) and pull changes from the October repository into your local `develop` branch as often as possible:

 ```
 git remote add upstream git@github.com:octobercms/october.git